Cmader555/liribot/README.md

 # liribot

 ### Project Overview
 Liri is meant to be like SIRI.
 Like SIRI, Liri takes in commands and produces data.
-Liri is command line node application that takes in commands in the terminal and then executes them via node.
+Liri is a command line node application that takes in commands in the terminal and then executes them via node.
 The commands for Liri were created via JavaScript and the following commands are recognized:

    * `concert-this`